Tribe of Zebulun: Fate

 As part of the Kingdom of Israel, the territory of Zebulun was conquered by the Assyrians, and the tribe exiled; some in the tribe managed to flee south to the Kingdom of Judah.
-In any case the manner of Zebulun tribe’s exile or emigration led to their further history being lost.
+In any case the manner of Zebulun tribe's exile or emigration led to their further history being lost.

-Israeli Knesset member Ayoob Kara speculated that the Druze are descended from one of the Lost Tribes of Israel, probably Zevulun.
+Israeli Knesset member Ayoob Kara has speculated that the Druze are descended from one of the Lost Tribes of Israel, probably Zevulun.
 Kara stated that the Druze share many of the same beliefs as Jews, and that he has genetic evidence to prove that the Druze were descended from Jews.